The Partners

 Leadership

-Renée Fleming, renowned soprano and artistic advisor to the John F. Kennedy Center for the Performing Arts, and Eric Nestler, neuroscientist and dean of academic and scientific affairs at Friedman Brain Institute, Mount Sinai Health System are cochairing the interdisciplinary Advisory Board of thought leaders that is guiding the NeuroArts Blueprint initiative forward.
+Renée Fleming, renowned soprano, and Eric Nestler, neuroscientist and dean of academic and scientific affairs at Friedman Brain Institute, Mount Sinai Health System are cochairing the interdisciplinary Advisory Board of thought leaders that is guiding the NeuroArts Blueprint initiative forward.

 Funding